andrealommen/PHY309/assignments/hw1.md

 Reading: Griffiths, Chapter 1 and Chapter 2, sections 1-4.

-1. Griffiths, Chapter 1, Problem 1.12.
+1. Griffiths, Chapter 1, Problem 1.12.<br>
+*Main point: This problem helped me think less abstractly about the gradient by applying it to topography.
+Looking for the top of the hill amounts to finding the location of zero slope.
+That actually completely makes sense to me when thinking about topography.*

-2. Griffiths, Chapter 1, Problem 1.33
+2. Griffiths, Chapter 1, Problem 1.33 <br>
+*Main point: This problem helped me think about the mechanics of the divergence theorem, how to think about dotting the vector into the area, and integrating it over the volume, etc.
+It also reminded me that it's really true for any vector, i.e. it's pure math, not physics.*

-3. Suppose a fluid rotates about the axis such that velocity of flow at any point is given by (in cylindrical coordinates) where the speed $$v(s)$$ is a function of $$s$$ only.
+3. Suppose a fluid rotates about the axis such that velocity of flow at any point is given by (in cylindrical coordinates)

+    $$
+    v=v(s)\hat{\phi}
+    $$

+    where the speed $$v(s)$$ is a function of $$s$$ only.
 A model that approximates vortices in viscous fluids is the Rankine vortex for which

     $$
     \nabla \times \vec{v} =